Italy/ 3. Competence, decision-making and administration

 3.3 Inter-ministerial or intergovernmental co-operation

-At a horizontal level, inter-ministerial co-operation has been traditionally pursued by the Ministry for Heritage also by means of memoranda of agreements signed, for instance, with the Ministry of Foreign Affairs in the field of international cultural relations (see chapter 3.4), and with the Ministry of Education for arts training and education in schools (see chapter 8.3.1).
+At a horizontal level, inter-ministerial co-operation has been traditionally pursued by the Ministry of the Heritage also by means of memoranda of agreements signed, for instance, with the Ministry of Foreign Affairs in the field of international cultural relations (see chapter 3.4), with the Ministry of Education for arts training and education in schools (see chapter 8.3.1), with the Ministry of Justice for carrying out cultural activities in prisons aimed at the rehabilitation of offenders (see chapter 4.2.8).

-A key development in horizontal co-operation has been the participation, since 1999, of the Ministry for Heritage in the Inter-ministerial Committee for Economic Planning (CIPE) of the Ministry for the Economy: a strategic committee, which is also responsible for the allocation of EU Structural Funds.
-The Objective 1 Regions in Southern Italy have benefited from several million EUR of additional funding for capital investment in the cultural field under the 2000-2006 Plan and by 6 million in the current Plan 2007-2013, within the Community Support Framework (see further).
+A key development in horizontal co-operation has been the participation, since 1999, of the Ministry for Heritage in the Inter-ministerial Committee for Economic Planning (CIPE) of the Ministry for the Economy: a strategic committee, which is also responsible for the allocation of EU Structural Funds to the Objective 1 regions in Southern Italy, under the Community Support Framework.
+In fact, if such regions have already benefited from several million EUR in capital investments in the cultural field under the 2000-2006 Plan, according to a recent survey by Fondazione Rosselli (Structural funds for culture in Italy: for cultural heritage, beyond cultural heritage, 2012) 476 million EUR out of the programmed budget of the Structural Funds for Italy's current Plan 2007-2013 have been allocated to pursuing the "priority themes" preservation of cultural heritage, development of cultural infrastructures and improvement of cultural services (see further).

-- about 50 multilateral Framework Planning Agreements ("Accordi di Programma Quadro") in the cultural field have been signed since 1996 by the Ministry for Heritage with most of the 20 Regions.
-Financial resources are being made available by the Ministry for Heritage itself, the Ministry for the Economy (CIPE), the regions, the local governments, in some cases by the European Commission, and by other private financial partners (the banking foundations, the Italian Bishop's Conference, etc…).
+- About 50 multilateral Framework Planning Agreements ("Accordi di Programma Quadro") in the cultural field have been signed since 1996 by the Ministry of the Heritage with most of the 20 Regions.
+Financial resources are being made available by the Ministry of the Heritage itself, the Ministry for the Economy (CIPE), the regions, the local governments, in some cases by the European Commission, and by other private financial partners (the banking foundations, the Italian Bishop's Conference, etc…).
 Although most of these agreements are aimed at fostering partnerships in the field of cultural heritage and museums, some agreements in support of contemporary art and of the performing arts have been recently signed, as well.